Michael-Gallo/simple-ical/README.md

 # Simple-ical

-A very much not ready ICAL parser for Golang intended to follow the official [ICAL 2.0 spec](https://datatracker.ietf.org/doc/html/rfc5545).
+A very much not ready ICAL parser for Golang intended to follow the official [ICAL 2.0 spec](https://datatracker.ietf.org/doc/html/rfc5545) as closely as is reasonable.

 Focused on ease of use and good documentation, with frequent links to the spec.

+## Deviations from spec

+1. The VCALENDAR spec does not address whitespace.
+We assume in this parser that whitepsace is to be ignored and trim all whitespace from every line.
+2. The `DTSTAMP` property is [mandatory](https://datatracker.ietf.org/doc/html/rfc5545#section-3.6.1), however, I have seen real life examples where it is not filled out.
+Ergo I will not be enforcing it here.
+If I do enforce it in the future, it will be in an opt-in strict mode.

 ## License